 7. Learn about your condition

 Global statistics indicate that one in every six couples worldwide faces some form of infertility.
 Ask your fertility doctor questions that can help you learn more about your condition and the treatment options available to you.
 Read up on infertility treatments and the possible outcomes.
 Learn about the lifestyle changes that can make a positive difference to your treatment.
-To assure yourself further, learn more about your fertility doctor and the infrastructure and services at your fertility clinic.
+To assure yourself further, learn more about your IVF doctor and the infrastructure and services at your fertility clinic.

 To avoid being misled, do make sure to consult only reliable and authentic sources of information.

 8. Watch your diet

 It is possible that in dealing with the challenge at hand, you may be neglecting your general health.
 Poor eating and unhealthy binging can deplete you of energy and cause unwanted weight gain.
 While comfort foods may appear to ease your tension a little, they cause multiple health problems.
 Also, the chemicals in processed foods are best avoided particularly during this phase of your life.

 Seek nutrition advice from your fertility clinic and follow your doctor’s instructions on healthy eating.